-One the fastest growing cybercrimes out there, ransomware hits the health care industry particularly hard because in many cases it can be a matter of life and death.
+One of the fastest growing cybercrimes out there, ransomware, hits the health care industry particularly hard because in many cases it can be a matter of life and death.
 If health care workers cannot access medical records, their ability to treat patients is severely impacted.

 Ransomware is particularly dangerous to health care organizations because although it is a common variety of malware, the attacker is not seeking to extract data.
 Ransomware works by encrypting the data within the breached system, preventing organizations from accessing the data and critical systems without the encryption key, which is held by the attacker.
 The attackers then demand a sum of money to provide the key to decrypt the data; usually, they require that the fee be remitted in a cryptocurrency such as bitcoin.
 Refuse to pay, and you may not be able to access your data or systems in the near term, if at all.
 Pay the ransom, and you create a bigger market for this type of attack.